 At the same time, investment is generally risky, and it should not exceed 10% of an angel investor’s portfolio or one out of every ten deals.
 An angel investor contributes funds in exchange for a higher rate of return (equity position and influence over management decisions).
-They are typically wealthy individuals who assist startups in their early stages of development and foster innovation to gain credibility and acceptance in their industry.
+Moreover they are typically wealthy individuals who assist startups in their early stages of development and foster innovation to gain credibility and acceptance in their industry.
 They also provide advice to the businesses in which they invest.
 Through connections made by other startup founders, live pitch events, or direct online contact, you can get in touch with them.
 Before approaching angel investors, startups must ensure that their business is ready and has a plan.

 4. Venture capitalist: